redhat-performance/cluster-impairment-operator/README.md

 ### Multiple Impairments

-You should avoid any impairment that applies to the same interface on the same node.
+You should avoid any configurations that apply impairments to the same interface on the same node.
 There are potential conflicts.

 Reason: First, if you apply ingress impairments to the same interface, the ifb interface will conflict.
 Second, the worker pod will attempt to remove all impairments before applying new ones.